 The seemingly inevitable, nowhere near as good, remake appeared in 1988.
 There was also an unofficial remake, Color Me Dead (1969).

 [1] D.O.A.’s murder plot exists in a sort of reverse-retroactive time frame: the crime of murder has been committed but the hero’s death will actually take place in the future.
 This is distinct from the similarly plotted ‘spectral incognizance’ story, in which the unbeknownst protagonist has been dead or is in the process of dying all along, and it’s only revealed to the audience, and the protagonist, at the end.
 The early Sixties cult classic Carnival of Souls is a good example.
-The trope was also done for at last one Twilight Zone episode.
+The trope was also employed for at least one Twilight Zone episode.

 Trivia: In D.O.A. the bartender at the club chastises Bigelow for not being very hip.
 Surprising that he uses this term given ‘hep’ was more in fashion in the Forties and even Fifties.
 Interestingly, in Sweet Smell of Success, which appeared nearly a decade after D.O.A., Hunsecker lectures the senator that any hep person could see that he and the young woman who accompanies him are an item.
 In the 1946 film Ziegfeld Follies Judy Garland performs “The Great Lady Gives an Interview,” in which she declares that she wants her fans to know she’s really hep.
 In 1958 Ann Miller essayed a live TV version of the same number and also used the word ‘hep.’
 By the way, Ann Miller's version holds up pretty well when compared with the Garland.